Nantor/manga2epub3/README.md

 # Manga to epub3

 This python script download a manga from the web and saved it to the epub3 format.
-Currently the epub will generated wich a minimum of metadata.
+Currently the epub will generated with a minimum of metadata.
 Mangapanda.com is currently the only webpage wich is suported.

-Usage:
+### Usage:

     usage: main.py [-h] [-s] [-c CHAPTER] url folder